mercadopago/devsite-docs/guides/online-payments/marketplace/checkout-api/create-marketplace.en.md

 `https://auth.mercadopago[FAKER][URL][DOMAIN]/authorization?client_id=APP_ID&response_type=code&platform_id=mp&redirect_uri=http://www.URL_de_retorno.com`

 <br>
 2.2.
-When the user accepts, a last redirect is made and you will receive the authorization code in the URL that you specified:
+When the seller accepts, a last redirect is made and you will receive the authorization code in the URL that you specified:

 `http://www.URL_de_retorno.com?code=AUTHORIZATION_CODE`